GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/merging.md

 	=== "Basics"

-		- <span style="color: ##F2473A">Warning!
-Merging can only be done once.
-You cannot merge an already merged unit into a different standard or alt copy.</span>
+		- <span style="color: #F2473A">Warning!</span> Merging can only be done once.
+You cannot merge an already merged unit into a different standard or alt copy.
 		- The highest value from either the base or fodder determines:

 		    - Fortitude